DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 # Anti-Money Laundering

 Anti-Money Laundering (AML) encompasses laws, regulations, and procedures aimed at preventing the disguise of illegally obtained funds as legitimate income.
-Its primary objectives are to detect, report, and prevent money laundering activities that conceal the illicit origin, nature, or ownership of funds.
+Its primary objectives are to detect, report, and prevent money laundering (ML) activities that conceal the illicit origin, nature, or ownership of funds.
 Of the 12 indicators in the IEF, 4 strongly relate to AML – Judicial Effectiveness, Government Integrity, Financial Freedom, and Property Rights.

 # The Four AML Indicators